Pakistan's top court rules that blocking a no-confidence vote against Imran Khan was unconstitutional | News Channel 3-12

 By Sophia Saifi and Rhea Mogul, CNN, and journalist Azaz Syed

-Pakistan’s Supreme Court has ruled that a decision to block a vote of no-confidence against Prime Minister Imran Khan was unconstitutional.
+Pakistan’s Supreme Court has ruled that a decision to block a vote of no-confidence against Prime Minister Imran Khan was unconstitutional, with legislators now set to vote on Saturday.

-The Supreme Court reached the decision after special proceedings that stretched to four days while Khan and his loyalist President Arif Alvi have steamrolled a process to start early elections.
+The Supreme Court reached the unanimous decision after special proceedings that stretched to four days while Khan and his loyalist President Arif Alvi had steamrolled a process to start early elections.
+The Supreme Court also quashed Khan’s order to dissolve parliament and call for early elections, calling it of “no legal effect.”

+A vote of confidence for Khan will now be held on Saturday at 10:30am local (1:30a ET).

 Khan had called the election in a dramatic attempt to cling to power after the deputy speaker of parliament blocked a vote of no-confidence against him last Sunday, which had appeared almost certain to succeed.